• Skip to primary navigation

 Charming (and shady) Exchange Alley in New Orleans French Quarter.

-More Tips for Beating the Heat in New Orleans
+More Tips for Staying Cool During Summer in New Orleans

-• Keep Fresh: Unless you are that rare, special person that never overheats, you are probably going to sweat ... a lot.
+• Keep Fresh: Unless you are that rare, special person that never overheats, you are probably going to sweat.
 Everyone around you is probably sweating, too, so it's nothing to be embarrassed about.
-You'll want to stay fresh though by carrying around some cooling wipes, a mini deodorant, and maybe a small scented lotion.
+A small portable fan will definitely come in clutch, when you hit your limit.
+I sometimes carry mini deodorant or scented lotion for touch ups, too.

 • Pack an Umbrella: New Orleans' summers are hot, humid, and rainy.
 In fact, June is the wettest month of the year.
-Watch the weather and make sure to carry an umbrella on those rainy days.
+Watch the weather and make sure to carry a sturdy umbrella on those rainy days.

 • What to Wear: New Orleans is pretty casual (unless you're dining in an upscale restaurant), so you can wear almost anything.
-I like to look pulled together though, which means lightweight dresses and tailored shorts with flowy tank tops and blouses.
+If you want to look pulled together though, I'd recommend lightweight dresses and tailored shorts with flowy tank tops, tees, and blouses.
 Jeans are kind of miserable in NOLA's hot, humid weather, as is anything too tight.
-Choose a pair of lightweight capris or cropped linen pants instead.
-A pair of comfortable sandals and a hat (to protect from the sun) are a must.
+Choose a pair of lightweight linen pants instead.
+A pair of comfy walking sandals and a hat (to protect from the sun) are a must.
 Guys will be most comfortable in shorts and a light button down.
-Choose clothes that won't show sweat (like patterned fabrics), breathable cotton and linen fabrics, and pack a few extra outfits so you can change into fresh clothes at night.
+Choose clothes that won't show sweat (like patterned or dark colors), breathable cotton and linen fabrics, and pack a few extra outfits so you can change into fresh clothes at night.

 Planning Your Visit

-Before your trip, make sure to check out my New Orleans Travel Guide ... it has everything you need to know to plan your trip!
+Before your trip, make sure to check out my New Orleans Travel Guide.
+It covers everything you need when planning your trip!
 Summer can be stormy, but there are tons of Things to Do on a Rainy Day in New Orleans.
-And you may also want to ready my guide to my favorite free things to do in New Orleans.
+And check out my favorite free things to do in New Orleans, too.

 Where to Stay